 We have lots of staff in school who are First Aid trained.
 If your child needs to use an inhaler or an epipen, you will need to ensure that an up-to-date one is available to keep in school.

 As part of the curriculum, you child will be timetabled to do a P.E. lesson.
 Please make sure that your child brings his/her P.E.
 Kit in school when they come to school on the correct day, or if your child keeps their P.E.
-Kit in their locker, remember to make sure that they have their locker key with them.
+Kit in school.

 PLEASE REMEMBER TO MAKE SURE ALL ITEMS ARE CLEARLY LABELLED WITH YOUR CHILD'S NAME